wwce/Scripts/azure-oms/README.md

 ## Build
 - Place all files into the same directory on the Docker machine
+- Edit the dockerfile and replace <WORKSPACE ID> and <PRIVATE KEY> with the values from your Log Analytics workspace
 - Run "docker build ."

 ## Run